[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Results

-In a reviewer rebuttal, \cite{openreview_comment_negative} make the claim that extending FairDICE to handle negative rewards directly is possible by using a piecewise alternative to the logarithm as $u_i$, defined as $g(x)=\log(x)$ when $x\geq1$ and $g(x)=-0.5(x-2)^2+0.5$ when $x<1$. \ref{claim:ext-negative} of FairDICE therefore investigates the practical performance of this $u_i$ by training on Hopper and Walker2d (which have negative rewards) using standard (fixed) FairDICE, $\log$-based FairDICE without normalisation and the piecewise-log $u_i(x)=g(x)$.
-Fig.\ \ref{fig:piecewise} shows that FairDICE is able to achieve comparable performance with the adjusted $u_i$ as with $\log$.
-However, even with $u_i=\log$, FairDICE is able to perform well on negative rewards, because (unlike the original objective) the FairDICE loss only uses $u_i$ in the regularisation term for $\mu$.
-As such, $\log$-FairDICE can handle occasional negative rewards, so long as the expected return (which the $k_i^*$ in $u_i(k_i^*)$ theoretically converges to, even if gradient descent optimisers might not reach negative values for $k_i^*$) is positive.
+Using $u_i=\log$ to incentivise fairness amongst objectives might appear problematic with negative returns, but in a reviewer rebuttal, \cite{openreview_comment_negative} make the claim that extending FairDICE to handle negative returns directly is possible by using a piecewise alternative to the logarithm as $u_i$, defined as $g(x)=\log(x)$ when $x\geq1$ and $g(x)=-0.5(x-2)^2+0.5$ when $x<1$. \ref{claim:ext-negative} of FairDICE therefore investigates the practical performance of this $g$ by training on Hopper and Walker2d (which have negative rewards) using standard (fixed) FairDICE, $\log$-based FairDICE without normalisation and the piecewise-log $u_i(x)=g(x)$.